zbialik/prometheus-discoverer/README.md

-# prometheus-discoverer
+# thanos-store-discoverer

-A simple python app that implements [File Service Discovery](https://thanos.io/tip/thanos/service-discovery.md/#file-service-discovery) for Thanos Querier by updating a local JSON file with Prometheus endpoints.
+A simple python app that implements [File Service Discovery](https://thanos.io/tip/thanos/service-discovery.md/#file-service-discovery) for Thanos Querier by updating a local JSON file with Thanos StoreAPI endpoints based on thanos sidecars injected by Prometheus Operator.

 NOTE: if the Namespaces that will host Prometheus `Pods` are well-known, it'd be better to simply use [DNS Service Discovery](https://thanos.io/tip/thanos/service-discovery.md/#dns-service-discovery) against the `prometheus-operated` `Services` created by Prometheus Operator.
 For example: